piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + Nelkin, Dorothy. *Science as Intellectual Property*, New York: McMillan Publishing Company, 1984.

-+ Newman, Nathan. *Net loss: Internet prophets, private proﬁts, and the costs to community*, University Park, Pa.: Pennsylvania State University Press, 2002.
++ Newman, Nathan. *Net loss: Internet prophets, private profits, and the costs to community*, University Park, Pa.: Pennsylvania State University Press, 2002.

 + Noble, David. *Forces of Production—A Social History of Industrial Automation*, New York: Alfred A Knopf, 1984.